 Year 12 sees the inauguration of a Head Girl team, Senior Prefects, House Captains and Heads of House.
 In Year 13 each girl becomes a Prefect in an area that best suits her individual strengths and interests, such as, Careers Prefects, Marketing Prefects, Library Prefects, Sports Prefects and Music Prefects.

-Our Sixth Formers are an invaluable asset at our school; they make the most of many opportunities on offer to enhance their leadership and organisational skills by assisting in the organisation and running of clubs, supporting drama and music productions and partaking in mentoring programmes for younger students.
+Our Sixth Formers are an invaluable asset at our school; they make the most of many opportunities on offer to enhance their leadership and organisational skills by assisting in the organisation and running of clubs including Young Enterprise, supporting drama and music productions and partaking in mentoring programmes for younger students.

 Being a GDST girl opens the door to many opportunities.
 You will be encouraged to apply for a national prize or scholarship, such as The Chrystall Prize for Public Speaking or the Nomura Scholarship aimed at students interested in a career in investment banking; those intending to read law stand a chance of receiving the Johnston Memorial Scholarship and should your desire be to take a gap year, the Travel Scholarship which grants £250 will most certainly be welcomed.